-The EPO's re-organization program approved by RCSD and SED has driven the multi-year/multi-phased reconstruction project.
+The EPO's re-organization program, approved by RCSD and SED, has driven the multi-year/multi-phased reconstruction project.
 Among the highlights are:

-- East is now the District's first Upper and Lower School, with a dedicated school Principal for grades 6/8, another for 9/12, and a School Superintendent reporting directly to the Rochester Board of Education. - The EPO elected to keep all students on campus, to rebuild a new sense of community, which has extended the Phase II Construction Schedule. - Reconstruction work began in August 2018 (after a major redesign), and the D-Wing West Classrooms, CTE Wing, new Dental Clinic, and phased M/E/P major 'headend' equipment are completed.
+- The District's first Upper and Lower School, with a dedicated school Principal for grades 6 through 8, another for 9 through 12, and a School Superintendent reporting directly to the Rochester Board of Education. - The EPO elected to keep all students on campus during construction, to rebuild a new sense of community, which has extended the Phase II Construction Schedule. - Reconstruction work began in August 2018 (after a major redesign), and the D-Wing West Classrooms, F-Wing Classrooms, CTE Wing, new Dental Clinic, roofing and phased M/E/P major 'Head-end' equipment are complete.

-An of the initial stage of East Phase II Project is the new 'collaboratorium' (pictured at left), a technology rich, multi-layout instructional space that has already become the venue of choice for East, RCSD, multi-district and Regents town meetings!
+An of the initial stage of East Phase II Project is the new 'collaboratorium', a technology rich, multi-layout instructional space that has already become the venue of choice for East, RCSD, multi-district and Regents town meetings!